K9Developer/Assembly-Graphics-API/README.md

 > [!NOTE]
 > 1. All arguemnts are passed via the stack
-> 2. I started learning ASM about 6 months ago, so if you have any notes please leave then in the [issues page](https://github.com/K9Developer/Assembly-Graphics-API/issues)
+> 2. I started learning ASM about 6 months ago, so if you have any notes please leave them in the [issues page](https://github.com/K9Developer/Assembly-Graphics-API/issues)

 ## How to "install"